library(lme4); library(lmerTest); library(emmeans)

 9.1 Background

-The statistical model for balanced incomplete block design is:
+The statistical model for a balanced incomplete block design is:

 \[ \epsilon \sim N(0, \sigma)\]

-To eliminate the block effects, better compare treatments within a block.
+- To remove the block effects, it is better compare treatments within a block.

-No treatment should appear twice in any block as they contributes nothing to within block comparisons.
+- No treatment should appear twice in any block as it contributes nothing to within block comparisons.

-The balanced incomplete block designs are guided by strict principles and guidelines including: the number of treatments must be a perfect square (e.g. 25, 36, and so on); number of replicates must be equal to no. of blocks +1;
+The balanced incomplete block designs are guided by strict principles and guidelines including: the number of treatments must be a perfect square (e.g. 25, 36, and so on), and number of replicates must be equal to number of blocks +1.

-Because the blocks are incomplete, the Type I and Type III sums of squares will be different.
-That is, the missing treatments in each block represent missing observations (but not missing ‘at random’).
+Because the blocks are incomplete, the Type I and Type III sums of squares will be different even when there is no missing data from a trail.
+That is because the missing treatments in each block represent missing observations (even though they are not missing ‘at random’).

 We will demonstrate an example data set designed in a balanced incomplete block design.
 First, load the libraries required for analysis and estimation.